abjed/Arabic-NLP-resources/automatic_speech_recognition/index.md

 | -- | -- | -- | -- |
 | [An enhanced automatic speech recognition system for Arabic](https://www.aclweb.org/anthology/W17-1319/) | Develop an ASR system for MSA by using Kaldi toolkit, achieving WER: 12 | 2017 |[Loria](https://www.loria.fr/en/) |

+*More resources coming soon stay tuned ! 🤩 You are welcome to contribute to this project ! 🙏*